Depression Treatment in Macon

 Depression can manifest differently in everyone, but common symptoms include persistent sadness, loss of interest, fatigue, changes in appetite or sleep patterns, difficulty concentrating, feelings of inadequacy or guilt, physician aches and pains, and suicidal thoughts.

 Living with these and other depression symptoms can place immense strain on a person and their ability to navigate nearly every aspect of their life.
-It can harm existing relationships and make it difficult for people to establish new ones, and negatively impact work and school performance.
-Many individuals struggling with depression also experience:
+It can harm existing relationships, make it difficult for people to establish new ones, and negatively impact work and school performance.
+Many individuals struggling with depression also experience the following:

 Why Choose Georgia Recovery Campus?